Arjun Rampal dismisses Ranbir Kapoor’s Animal setting trend of dark characters, talks about his role in Ranveer’s Dhurandhar: ‘Everybody's going to hate...’| Exclusive

 Edited excerpts from the interview

-You've been making waves with Raina Naidu on OTT and social media.
 You've been making daring and unconventional choices in your career.
-Watching you as Rauf was a delight.
+Watching you as Rauf was a delight in Rana Naidu, which has been making waves on OTT and social media.
 How did you land this role, and what was the journey like for you?

 I was kind of approached by Sundar Arun, who is the producer of the show.
 And he was very keen that I come in on Season 2.
 And even Netflix was keen that I do that.
 And I had seen Season 1.
 I liked it.
 I really liked the complexities of the characters.
 Complexities, what they had amongst the relationships, a dysfunctional family.
 A protagonist who is also so flawed and not a typical kind of protagonist in Raina's character.
 And I felt the filmmakers had done a fantastic job in creating that world and that atmosphere, what they had done with season 1.
 So when it comes to season 2, I think it gets more challenging.
 I personally felt like season 1 was, the language and all, a bit too much for me.
 But in season 2, I think they wanted to go bigger.
 They wanted to have a broader audience.
 And I was keen to do it as long as my character would also be as complex and as layered as all those other characters are.
 And if that levity can be brought in.
 And Karan was really amazing.
 He went back, he wrote a draft, and he brought it back to me.
 You know, I was still like in two minds.
 And then he went back, and then he kind of worked on it more.
 And then finally, the product that he came with was just fantastic.
 And I was like, yeah, I think we're ready to go now.
 And that's how it all started.